 Like any physical training, you’ll need to train your fingers.
 Practice is the way to go.
 But how to practice?

 First of all, consistency is critical.
 Practicing 10 to 15 minutes daily is much better than practicing 1 to 2 hours once in a while.
 Of course, most pianists practice several hours every day.

 Second, practice scales.
 Even though you may have already known the scales, regular repeating and practicing are still very beneficial, as we know that scales are behind all the chords and arpeggio.
 Additionally, through practice scales, you’ll have your fingers, ears, and mind immersed in these scales.
 You can recognize them quickly, which will significantly enhance your ability to learn any new songs.

 Third, systematically do finger exercises.
 The most common finger exercise book is Hanon’s The Virtuoso Pianist, which includes sixty progressive exercises.
 These exercises will improve your transitions and controls.

 Lastly, inject some fun into your daily practice.
 If you are using a digital piano, you can add some accompaniments or drum rhythms to your practice by using onboard features.
 Moreover, mix your favorite songs with your finger exercises.

 Hands of any size can learn to play piano.
 There is no difference in size and shape when considering pianist hands vs. normal hands.
 However, pianists stretch their hand spans and develop their hands in agility, flexibility, and strength through constant practicing and playing.

 There are many ways to develop your piano hands.
 Consistently practicing scales and performing finger exercises are critical for your success.

 Anyone can learn to play piano and become a pianist.
-Hand size is not the determining fact.
+Hand size is not the determining factor.
 Playing piano requires good hand-eye coordination, an understanding of music theory, and enjoying the music.

-One last note: should you decide to use an electric keyboard to learn to play, be sure to use a keyboard with a weighted hammer action keyboard or at least a touch-sensitive keyboard which is vital to develop your finger strength.
+One last note: should you decide to use an electric keyboard to learn to play, be sure to use a keyboard with a weighted hammer action keyboard or at least a touch-sensitive keyboard, which is vital to developing your finger strength.